VLawande/Embedded-Design-Lab-4/README.md

-The purpose of this experiment was to use memory mapping to interface the DE1SoC board to a Monitor using the VGA display port
+The purpose of this experiment was to use memory mapping to interface the DE1SoC board to a Monitor using the VGA display port.

 The Basic VGA Interfacing script is based on a section of code provided to us in the DE1SoC data sheet, and displays my class section and my name surrounded in a green box with a blue outline.
+Both this script and the unfinished bonus script need a makefile to be able to map to the pixels on whatever display is being displayed to, but this is a linux distinction, and is not strictly required in c++

 The code consists 7 functions: Initialize(), Finalize(), video_text(), video_box(), resample_rgb(), get_data_bits(), and video_circle().